dbt-labs/dbt-audit-helper/README.md

 ## compare_column_values ([source](macros/compare_column_values.sql))
-This macro will return a query, that, when executed, compares a column across two queries, and summarizes which records match perfectly for a given primary
+This macro will return a query, that, when executed, compares a column across two queries, and summarizes how many records match perfectly (note: a primary key is required to match values across the two queries).
-key:

 | match_status                | count  | percent_of_total |
 |-----------------------------|--------|------------------|